 What is the music scene like in Chengdu?

 Chengdu is home to several local and international artists, DJs and performers.
-Music scene won’t be majestic as in Shanghai, but yeah it’s fantastic out here.
+The music scene won’t be majestic as in Shanghai, but yeah it’s fantastic out here.

 How to open a bank account in Chengdu?